Sargun Mehta: Acting debut, early work and recognition (2009–2011)

+Balika Vadhu and further success in television (2012–2015)

 In 2012, Mehta was chosen to play the pivotal role of Sonia in Fireworks Productions' suspense/thriller series Hum Ne Li Hai...
 Shapath, opposite Rahil Azam.
 The story revolved around a murder that took place at a rave party.

 Mehta then guest-starred as Anika, opposite Karan Patel in Shontara Productions' Teri Meri Love Stories Star Plus network anthology series in August 2012.

 At the end of October 2012, Mehta was approached for the role of Aradhya in Shashi Mittal's show Dil Ki Nazar Se Khoobsurat, but was removed from the show due to conceptual changes.

 Ekta Kapoor's soap opera Kya Huaa Tera Vaada was Mehta's next show.
 In it, she played an independent girl character after a ten-year leap in the show's storyline.
 Co-starring alongside Mohit Malhotra, Mona Singh, Mouli Ganguly, and Neelam Sivia, she was cast as grown-up Bulbul, a journalist.
 She began shooting on 5 December and was telecast in mid-December 2012.
 She said: "My character has different shades.
 I haven't done this kind of role before.
 The show went off the air near the end of May 2013.

 After acting in 12/24 Karol Bagh (2009), Phulwa (2011) and Kya Huaa Tera Vaada (2012), she portrayed a docile character role of Ganga in Colors drama series Balika Vadhu.
 In an interview with Hindustan Times, Mehta said that she was surprised to be offered the role, as it was not her usual character.
 In mid-November 2014, she quit the show due to creative dissatisfaction.

+In September 2014, Mehta participated in the reality show, Bigg Boss 8 as a contestant, but she got eliminated in the first episode itself.
 After a long break from fiction shows, Mehta made a comeback with the Zee TV's mini series Rishton Ka Mela, she began shoot for the show on 16 April 2015, In it, she played the central character Deepika, who is a young beautiful girl of today's modern era.
 The show had featured ten episodes, in which she starred alongside an ensemble cast of Eijaz Khan, Usha Nadkarni, Ratan Rajput, Anupam Shyam, Karan Mehra, Hiten Tejwani, Gauri Pradhan Tejwani, Sayantani Ghosh and Karan Grover.
 The show followed the journey of Deepika, a runaway bride, escaping from her cruel police inspector fiancé (played by Eijaz Khan).
 Deepika runs into a fair where she meets women that each have a story to tell.
 The show went off-air on 8 May 2015.
 Sargun Mehta Stars in Music Video For 'Titliaan' With Harrdy Sandhu.